Virtual Consultations504-447-6000

 Trusts

 Trusts are a common tool for estate planning, and they are also used in Medicaid planning.
-For those completely unfamiliar with trusts, a trust is a legal obligation to hold and dispose of assets in favor of a named recipient.
+For those who are completely unfamiliar with trusts, a trust is a legal obligation to hold and dispose of assets in favor of a named recipient.
 Most trusts are required to be in writing.
 They may include:

 Special Needs Trusts